agile-students-fall2025/1-project-proposal-bitstorm/README.md

 ## How?

-• Sign up and **adopt a virtual pet**.
+- Sign up and **adopt a virtual pet**.
-• Set daily goals: **standard guidelines** or **custom targets**.
+- Set daily nutrition goals: **standard guidelines** or **custom targets**.
-• Main screen shows pet’s home + nutrition progress bars.
+- See the pet’s home with nutrition progress bars.
-• Log meals by searching foods; app updates nutrients.
+- Log meals by searching foods; app updates nutrients automatically.
-• Meeting goals earns rewards like **“Vita-Bones”**.
+- Earn rewards like **“Vita-Bones”** for meeting goals.
-• Feed rewards to pet → happy, gains XP, grows.
+- Feed rewards to the pet to gain XP and happiness.
-• Pet evolves **from puppy to adult dog** as user eats well.
+- Watch the pet **grow from a puppy into an adult dog** as the user eats well.

 ## Scope